nfdi4health/csh-deployment/k8s/dataverse/README.md

    `s3cmd ls s3://$LOGICAL_BACKUP_S3_BUCKET/spilo/$SCOPE$LOGICAL_BACKUP_S3_BUCKET_SCOPE_SUFFIX/logical_backups/`

-   The env variable values can be found using `kubectl describe job` on one of the backup jobs.
+   The env variable values can be found using `kubectl describe pod` on one of the backup job pods.

 2. Copy the backup to your local computer